McCarthy says the House will vote today on the effort to oust him as speaker

 House Democrats have not officially taken a position.
 Some have suggested in recent days that they would be willing to help McCarthy — who directed an impeachment inquiry into President Biden just last month — but not without a cost.

-Massachusetts Rep. Katherine Clark, the House minority whip, told Morning Edition on Tuesday morning that she is not aware of McCarthy having offered any concessions.
+Massachusetts Rep. Katherine Clark, the House minority whip, told Morning Edition before Tuesday's meeting that she was not aware of McCarthy having offered any concessions.

 She said McCarthy has "eroded any trust that he had going forward," and that Democrats need to think carefully about whether they would even want to make a deal with him.